Spanish Road

+The Road was created to support the Spanish war effort in the Eighty Years' War against the Dutch Republic.
+Although sending reinforcements by sea directly from Spain was much quicker, Spanish vessels sailing up the English Channel were subject to attacks by the increasingly dominant Dutch navy.
+It was therefore safer to assemble troops and supplies in Northern Italy, then march them overland along the 1,000 km length of the Road.

-During the Eighty Years' War, between 1567 and 1633, some 123,000 men were transported to the Spanish Netherlands by this overland route, compared to only 17,600 transported by sea.
-The road was eventually cut off for Spanish military use, after the Kingdom of France joined in Thirty Years' War on the Dutch side and occupied Spanish territories along the route.
+Between 1567 and 1620, over 123,000 men were transferred using this overland route, compared to only 17,600 by sea.
+The Road was eventually severed when France joined the Thirty Years' War in 1635 on the Dutch side.

 Background

-The conflict between Philip II of Spain and the Dutch rebels in the Spanish Netherlands, culminating in the Eighty Years' War, was part of a broader European power struggle of the 16th century between Catholics and Protestants.
-By 1550, wars against both German Protestants and (Catholic) France had stretched Spain's finances thin, requiring the imposition of new taxes on the Spanish Netherlands.
-The resentment this caused was compounded by a poor harvest in 1565, leading to famine in 1566 (known as the 'Year of Hunger' or 'Year of Wonders').
-In that same year social, political and religious unrest climaxed with the Compromise of Nobles and the Beeldenstorm, apparently endangering the government of Philip's Regent in Brussels, Margaret of Parma.
-Spanish troops under the Duke of Alba were dispatched to restore order and punish the perceived insurrectionists, triggering the Dutch Revolt and the broader Eighty Years' War.
-As these troops could not be transported by sea, Philip was therefore forced to find a way to move troops from his garrisons in Lombardy overland to the Spanish Netherlands.
-The Spanish Road was surveyed and mapped out in 1566, and Alba used it in July 1567.
+By 1550, conflict within the Holy Roman Empire and Italy had stretched Spain's finances thin, requiring new taxes on the wealthy provinces of the Spanish Netherlands.
+The resentment this caused was compounded by a poor harvest in 1565, leading to famine in 1566, sometimes known as the 'Year of Hunger', or 'Year of Wonders'.
+Social, political and religious unrest climaxed with the Compromise of Nobles and the Beeldenstorm, threatening the government of Margaret of Parma, Philip's Regent in Brussels.
+Spanish troops under the Duke of Alba were dispatched to restore order and punish the perceived insurrectionists, triggering the Dutch Revolt and broader Eighty Years' War.
+As the Dutch rebels controlled the sea lanes, the government in Madrid was forced to find an alternative way to move troops from Lombardy to the Spanish Netherlands.
+Initially surveyed in 1566, the Spanish Road was first used by Alba in July 1567.